canfie1d/complete-react-scripts/packages/react-scripts/README.md

 # Complete React Scripts

+[v4.0.1 Breaking Changes]
+- `react-redux` has been removed in favor of React's built-in [Context API](https://reactjs.org/docs/context.html)

+[v4.0.1 DEPRECATION NOTICE]

+Unfortunately, `node-sass` is deprecated...
+As a result, `complete-react-scripts v4.0.1` is discontinuing support for it in favor of `sass` (dart sass) and since there is no suitable replacement for `node-sass-magic-importer`, glob importing is no longer supported.

+`react-a11y` is also deprecated and will no longer be included.

-[DEPRECATION NOTICE]
+[v3.0.1 DEPRECATION NOTICE]

 Unfortunately, Stylus is no longer maintained...
-As a result, `complete-react-scripts v3.0.1` is discontinuing support for it in favor of `sass`.
+As a result, `complete-react-scripts v3.0.1` is discontinuing support for it in favor of `node-sass`.
 To reduce friction in updating beyond 3.0.0, `node-sass-magic-importer` is now included in an attempt to deliver the same functionality that was included with Stylus.